MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uno/index.md

 1. Press **F5** to build and run the project.

-Once the app has started, you'll see an empty list with a text box.
+Once the app has started, you see an empty list with a text box.
 You can:

 * Enter some text, then press the **+** icon to add the item.
 * Set or clear the check box to mark any item as done.